 The department also participates in Study Abroad Programs in Spain and Latin America, in locations such as Alicante, Barcelona, Buenos Aires, Madrid, Salvador, Santiago, Seville, Valladolid, and many others.
 Some take place during the academic year and others are offered during the summer.

-Students in this major also might enjoy living in the Global Mosaic Living-Learning Community or the Spoken Here Living-Learning Community in the residence halls.
+Students in this major also might enjoy living in the Global Mosaic Living-Learning Community in the residence halls.
 You'll broaden your knowledge of international issues, languages, and cultures while living in a close-knit group.

 Faculty, Facilities, and Resources